How do you tell your children you’re divorcing or separating?

 You may worry how they’re going to take the news.
 Will they blame you?
 Will they be able to cope with the changes that being a separated family inevitably brings?
 Are you going to be able to cope with their reactions?

-Think about what you’re going to say before you say it.
+Think about what you are going to say: